bbq2100/swe/lectures/4/README.md

 Contents:
 - Discussion
-- CI/CD
+- CI/CD - Goals, Workflows, Practices
-- End-To-End Example
+- End-To-End Example with Concourse

 ## Discussion
-- How are software releases managed in your respective company?
+- How are software releases managed in your company?
 - What techniques and practices are you already familiar with?

+## Overview: What is Continuous Integration (CI) / Continuous Delivery (CD)?

 The go-to books on the subject of integrating modern software systems are Continuous Integration and Continuous Delivery which also coined the term CI/CD.